IVxVI/Money-tracker/Readme.md

 ## Installation
 To install the app, follow these steps:

-Clone this repository: git clone https://github.com/your-username/x-pence.git Navigate to the project folder: cd x-pence
-Install dependencies: npm install
+Clone this repository: git clone https://github.com/your-username/Money-tracker.git Navigate to the project folder: cd money-tracker Install dependencies: npm install
 Start the app: npm start
 Open the app in your browser at http://localhost:3000